wpxtmvpsxm/Glyph/memory.md

    ![cue](https://i.imgur.com/R1VHL0S.png)
    ![cue](https://i.imgur.com/fTGLQC7.png)

 stand at the cue (there are a couple of pixels that work so don't worry too much about the distortion effect), jump, and upleft just below the peak of the jump.
-The upleft is a 4 frame window but the game is running at 50% speed so it's more lke 8f.
-Aim for later in the window because dashing too late will just behave as if you didn't do the skip (end the chapter in about 10 seconds), where dashing early can really mess you up (by putting the game in ultra slow motion until you can re-enter the trigger.
+The upleft is a 4 frame window but the game is running at 50% speed so it's more like 8f.
+  Aim for later in the window because the consequences of dashing too early are *way* worse than dashing too late.
    If you don't attempt this, you can simply updemo into the transition to save 2s over an updash, but there is no reason not to try the skip imo.
 </details>